dsplay/dsplay.github.io/docs/html-templates/dsplay_3_0_migration/index.md

 It's time to start using them.

-To make the changes on your template follow this simple steps:
+To make the changes on your template follow these simple steps:

 1. Add the SDK corresponding to your project type (React or Javascript/JQuery)
 1. Search for uses of `window.dsplay_media`, `window.dsplay_config` and `window.dsplay_template` and replace them by the SDK-provided functions.